Summer Residency FAQs

-The National Humanities Center will make a decision in early 2021 about whether it will hold its June 2021 Summer Residency Program.
-If the program is held, Institutional sponsors who wish to send scholars to the National Humanities Center for this program would submit their Summer Residency MOU to the Center in spring of 2021 in order to secure their spots.
-The names and contact information for those selected scholars must then be communicated to the Center shortly thereafter.
-Invoices would be due prior to the start of the program.
-The 2021 program is tentatively scheduled to begin June 7, 2021 and end on July 2, 2021.
+Institutional sponsors who wish to send scholars to the National Humanities Center for the 2022 program must submit their Summer Residency MOU to the Center by December 1, 2021 in order to secure their spots.
+The names and contact information for those selected scholars must then be communicated to the Center no later than March 1, 2022.
+Invoices must be paid in full to the Center by April 1, 2022.

 Whom should I contact if I have questions?

 Administrators should contact Lynn Miller, Scholarly Programs Manager (919-549-0661).

 Upon arrival at the Center, scholars will enjoy a private study overlooking the woods, library services, weekday breakfasts and lunches in our light-filled commons, as well as local housing for the four-week period.

 Scholars will have the ability to request library materials prior to their arrival via our library request system.
 These materials will be awaiting them when they arrive.
 Once in residence, scholars may resume library requests.

 Scholars will be housed at a local hotel.
 Scholars should plan on supplying their own meals on weeknights and on weekends, as the Center provides breakfast and lunch on weekdays.
 For scholars who don’t drive, they may be able to arrange transportation through a hotel shuttle, potentially carpool with other scholars, or utilize taxi or ride-sharing services (like Uber or Lyft).